inspektral/envil/README.md

 ### ENVIL

-- Opening the environment (vscode restart required)
+- Open the environment (vscode restart required)
   - Configures vscode to make it transparent
   - Opens your default browser to the local hydra server
   - Enables the use of the following Hydra/Supercollider features
-- Closing the environment (vscode restart required)
+- Close the environment (vscode restart required)
-  - Restores the previous vscode configuration
+  - Removes ENVIL vscode configuration
-- Updating the WORKSPACE *'settings.json'* to fine-tune your vscode UI adding/updating/removing your desired property
+- Update the WORKSPACE *'settings.json'* to fine-tune your vscode UI adding/updating/removing your desired property
+- Use vscode Snippets
+  - Create a '*snippets.code-snippets*' file inside the '.vscode' WORKSPACE folder
+  - Add any snippet you want want to use in your live-coding setup
+  - Type the snipper prefix and hit TAB in order to insert the snippet code

 ### HYDRA

-- Evaluating `hydra` code in a JS file:
+- Evaluate `hydra` code in a JS file
   - Use `;` to delimit every hydra command you want to sequentially evaluate
   - Use `local/files` as base path to serve any local file from a folder named **public** inside your *vscode workspace folder*
   - Use `//` to add comments in your code